icon

 Share this page

-Today is national cat day in the US!
+August 8 is international cat day!
 To mark the occasion, here's a quick introduction to the most famous cat in the history of science: Schrödinger's cat.

 Schrödinger's cat